 Responsibility for pupils’ health

 Schools are increasingly merging the roles of matron and school nurse.
-For information about the role of school nurses see the job profile for School Nurse.

 Living accommodation is usually provided.
 School matrons work long hours which will include evenings and weekends and being on call for emergencies.

 During the school holidays matrons will have more free time, but may still be responsible for visitors attending summer schools or taking part in holiday activities.

 To be a school matron, you should:

 Though there are no set requirements when purusing this line of work it is helpful to have GCSE's in core subjects - English, Maths and Science.
 Qualifications in childcare and/or knowledge in first aid will be be advantageous too.

 There may be opportunities to progress from assistant matron to matron, and then to senior matron or a non-teaching post as head of house.
 School matrons with experience in the UK can apply for jobs in schools abroad.

 If you would like to learn more about becoming a school matron that does not appear on Hotcourses, further information can be found below.

 Boarding Schools’ Association (BSA)